Well, well, what do we have here? If it isn't me.

 "Because nothin' in the world was supposed to be perfect."

-The blonde's lips parted, before forming another smile.
+The blonde's lips parted.
+He looked surprised until another smile.

 "Get out, before I marry you."

 Gaara's smile finally turned into the smirk it'd been intended as and once more visited against a matching one, before he unlocked the door and cracked it open.
 And then he was gone.
-Softly shutting the door behind him, Naruto pressed his back against it and closed his eyes for the briefest of moments.
-The dumb smile wasn't something he could stop from happening.
+Softly shutting the door behind him, Naruto pressed his back against it and closed his eyes.
+The dumb smile wasn't something he could fight off.
 He felt like a lovesick teenager, but defended himself by doubting that many people got to be as stupidly in love with someone as stupidly charming.
 Every now and then, he felt luckier than he deserved to be.

 He took his time to look her way, took even longer to reply.